Modern Indian History: Concise UPSC Notes, Timelines & Practice

 Modern education created an English-educated Indian middle class which became the backbone of reform movements and nationalism.

-It fostered rationalism, liberalism, and modern political ideas but was elitist and left masses untouched.
+It fostered rationalism, liberalism, and modern political ideas but was elitist and failed to reach the masses, thus neglecting mass, technical, and rural education.

-Dual nature: tool of colonial control but also instrument of Indian awakening.
+It represented a dual nature: a tool of colonial control but also an instrument of Indian awakening.

 Prelims Strategy Tips